1 / 10

-The Sportage makes a case for itself as the one of the best Kia models to buy as it's very competitive with other SUVs but compared like for like with many rivals, costs less.
+The Kia Sportage makes a case for itself as the one of the best Kia models to buy as it's very competitive with other SUVs but compared like for like with many rivals, costs less.
 The Kia Picanto is another great buy, representing great value for money, as with all Kia models.

-Is a Sportage or a Tucson better?
+Is the Kia Sportage or Hyundai Tucson better?

 The Hyundai Tuscon is marketed as a more premium car than the Kia Sportage and you will find a better quality interior finish, but overall there's little to choose between them.
 The Kia Sportage comes with a seven-year 100,000 mile warranty whereas the Hyundai Tucson has a shorter five-year warranty but with an unlimited mileage.

 Quality checked, all cars less than 8 years old and warranty included